-Long overlooked for the raw natural beauty that exists in many other parts of New Zealand, Auckland finally seems to have found it’s footing in the past decade and is a rapidly changing city building a reputation for beautiful design, fine dining, thriving nightlife scene and multi-cultural atmosphere.
-Plus all those volcanos, beaches, islands and rainforest dotted around probably don’t hurt!
+Long overlooked for the raw natural beauty that exists in many other parts of New Zealand, Auckland finally seems to have found its footing in the past decade.
+Today, it is a rapidly changing city building a reputation for beautiful design, fine dining, thriving nightlife scene, and multi-cultural atmosphere.

 In this peaceful and open-minded city, queer travelers are welcomed pretty everywhere and protected by anti-discrimination laws.
-Public displays of affection are still uncommon in New Zealand but you are unlikely to experience any more issues with this that could arise in any major developed city around the world.
+Public displays of affection are still uncommon in New Zealand.
+Nevertheless, you are unlikely to experience any more issues with this that could arise in any major developed city around the world.

 In this article we will cover...

 - Attractions in Gay Auckland

 - Gay Saunas in Auckland